For many people, visiting certain countries with -apparently- no tourist attraction doesn’t make much sense.

 One of the best things to experience in the country is diving/snorkelling in the Red Sea.

-A day trip will be enough to discover one of the most exciting destinations for adventure travellers, explore shipwrecks, to be amazed by a spectacular multicoloured reef and even to be able to swim with dolphins!
+A day trip will be enough to discover one of the most exciting destinations for adventure travellers, explore shipwrecks, be amazed by a spectacular multicoloured reef and even be able to swim with dolphins!